Recent publications & awards

 Journalist Kelly Boutsalis from NOW Toronto sits down with PWB curator Kristi Giambattista and photographer Stan Williams to discuss his ongoing featured exhibition for the 2019 CONTACT Photography Festival: ‘This is Indian Land’

-PWB’s founder Danielle Da Silva has been announced as one of the five chosen to be a Sony Alpha Female Creator-In-Residence.
+PWB’s founder Danielle Khan Da Silva has been announced as one of the five chosen to be a Sony Alpha Female Creator-In-Residence.

 Photographer and creative director Megan Ewing shares how her experience with Photographers Without Borders impacted her life and how PWB brings positive change and spreads awareness.